 Now, we’ll provide more detail to help you determine whether the new law applies to you and what the possible repercussions of non-compliance are.

-Who does the California Consumer Privacy Act of 2018 apply to?
+Who does the CCPA of 2018 apply to?

 The law applies to any for-profit “‘Business’ that collects consumers’ personal information, that does business in the State of California, and that satisfies one or more of the following thresholds: